 Tip: Senior living overbed tables usually do not include accessories, so make sure your patients do not require special features if you’re thinking of this option.

 Inpatient overbed tables are designed for use in clinical and acute care facilities.
 Multiple base styles, including H-, U-, and C-shaped bases, are available to ensure your choice will fit under and over your hospital beds.
 These options are more heavy-duty than senior living tables, and they can usually support more than 100 pounds at a time.

 Many options are equipped to work with technology to perform duties such as rising and lowering at the same time as a hospital bed.
 Other features may include cupholders, spill guards, and vanity kits.
 Sometimes drawers are provided for holding small items the patient would like to keep nearby.
 Dual surface trays are also available to offer twice the surface space without taking up much additional room.

 Tip: Make sure you know what type of base will fit best under your hospital beds before you start your search for overbed tables.
 Your tables won’t work if they can’t fit under the beds in your facility.

 Bariatric Overbed Tables

-Bariatric overbed tables are similar to Inpatient units in functionality and construction, but they are designed with an elongated table top in order to reach out to larger individuals lying in bed.
+Bariatric overbed tables are similar to inpatient units in functionality and construction, but they are designed with an elongated table top to reach out to larger individuals lying in bed.

-Tip: every clinical and acute care facility should have some bariatric overbed tables to ensure that every patient feels as comfortable as possible during their stay.
+Tip: Every clinical and acute care facility should offer bariatric seating and overbed tables to ensure that every patient feels as comfortable as possible during their stay.